Tinkerforge/doc/en/source/Hardware/Power_Supplies/ESP32.rst

 :ref:`Bricklets <primer_bricklets>`.
 The power supply generates 5VDC from an
 input voltage between 7V and 27V DC.

-The power supply module is 40 x 40mm in size and can be directly mounted on top of the Bricklet connectors of the Brick with 10mm bolts.
+The power supply module is 40 x 40mm in size and can be mounted on top of the Bricklet connectors of the Brick with 10mm standoffs.
 Electrical connection is established by the GPIO header of the ESP32 (Ethernet) Brick.